-For many athletes looking to pursue a career at the collegiate level, scholarship money is imperative to their success.
-It is very hard to find time in the schedule of a college athlete to make money to afford the high tuition costs of attending college.
+For many athletes looking to pursue a career at the collegiate level, scholarship is imperative to their success.
+It is very hard to find time in the schedule of a athlete to make money to afford the high tuition costs of attending college.
 The sad truth is that certain sports are easier than others to get a scholarship in.
 Here are some of the sports with the best and worst chances of being awarded a scholarship.

 Related: Rate your Coaches, Facilities, and Campus Visits